cpuchip/homeschool-keeper/Q_AND_A.md

 **Options**:
 - [ ] A) Require parental consent before any student account creation
 - [ ] B) Students under 13 cannot have their own login (parent logs for them)
-- [x] C) Full COPPA flow with verifiable parental consent
+- [ ] C) Full COPPA flow with verifiable parental consent
 - [ ] D) Research this more before deciding
+- [x] E) **Adults-only signup with parent-controlled student accounts** ✅ NEW

 **Your Answer**:

-This will be a pain, but we should comply fully with the law.
-So let's implement a full COPPA flow with verifiable parental consent before allowing student account creation.
-We can research best practices and legal requirements to make sure we're doing this right.
+~~This will be a pain, but we should comply fully with the law.
+So let's implement a full COPPA flow with verifiable parental consent before allowing student account creation.~~

+**UPDATED (Dec 6, 2025)**: After researching COPPA, we realized our parent-controlled model **avoids most COPPA requirements**:

+**Why COPPA Doesn't Apply (or applies minimally):**
+1. **Adults-only signup** - Only parents/adults can create accounts
+2. **Parents enter all student data** - Per FTC FAQ A.8: "COPPA only applies to personal information collected online **from children**...
+Does COPPA apply to information about children collected online from parents or other adults? **No.**"
+3. **Parent creates student logins** - From within family portal, parent sets username/password or sends invite
+4. **Parent already consented** - By creating the student account, parent implicitly consents to student's app usage

+**New Flow:**
+- Adults sign up → Create family → Add students (parent enters all info) → Optionally create student login
+- No age-gating needed at signup (adults only)
+- No verifiable parental consent flow needed
+- DateOfBirth is optional (parent's choice to track, not legal requirement)

+**Still Needed:**
+- Clear privacy policy explaining data practices
+- Statement that parents control all student accounts
+- Data retention and deletion policies

 ---